 Starting VSCode

-There are two ways of starting VSCode:
+There are two ways you can start VSCode:

 - Looking it up in the menu and clicking it